YourAirtime is designed to provide relevant visibility & valuable feedback.

 The goal of creative dance is to communicate through movement.
 The instrument is the human body.
 In creative dance there is no "right" or "wrong" way to do things, no routines to learn.
 What is important is that the dancer draws on inner resources to make a direct and clear statement.
 Granted, an increase in skill increases ability to communicate, but in creative dance the statement comes before the technique.
 Great dancers can communicate depths of feeling through movement, by making their craft and feeling one.
 A thorough knowledge of the basic elements of dance empowers the dancer to explore, experiment, and use the elements creatively.

-This criterion addresses what we refer to as the WOW factor?
+This criterion addresses what we refer to as the WOW factor.
 Were the dancers synchronized?
 Was the interpretation of the music powerful?
 Were the dancers passionate?
 How did the overall outcome made you feel?
-Would you enjoy watching the dance piece for a second time?
+Would you enjoy watching the dance piece a second time?

 Vocal instructors tend to define the vocal range as the total span of "musically useful" pitches that a singer can produce.
 This is because some of the notes a voice can produce may not be considered usable by the singer within performance for various reasons.